Strategy Consulting vs Management Consulting (2026)

 Project Length

 Strategy projects tend to be shorter and more intense.
 A typical strategy engagement lasts 4 to 12 weeks.
-You're answering a specific strategic question, then moving on.
+You answer a specific strategic question, then move on.

 Management consulting projects often run much longer.
 An implementation project might last 6 months to 2 years.
-You're not just recommending a solution; you're making sure it actually works.
+You are not just recommending a solution.
+You are making sure it actually works.

 Level of Ambiguity